erinrwhite/github-for-researchers/README.md

 github for researchers and writers
 ======================

-GitHub is a great tool for researchers.
+GitHub is a great tool for researchers and writers.
 Here's why.

 what it is
 -----